 When considering Computer Repair Technician Tools (Opens New Window) you should always include components and accessories that will make your life easier and safer.

-Here we discuss what those items should be, for example, mice, compressed air, hand sanitiser and pill boxes, which are very useful for collecting screws and other small items
+Here we discuss what those items should be, for example, mice, compressed air, hand sanitizer and pill boxes, which are very useful for collecting screws and other small items.

 The process in a Microsoft Windows environment is very similar irrespective of the make and model of your sound card.

 If you want your new sound card to work correctly, you need to install the drivers issued by the manufacturer, rather than the inbuilt Windows drivers.
 This is because they are technically more compatible and provide more functionality.

 Now you have your drivers installed, everything should be working fine.
 However, one day, you come across a problem!
 Is your Sound Card Not Working?
 (Opens New Window).
 In this tutorial we look at troubleshooting approaches, following well known computer professional methods.

 Generally you check your peripherals e.g. are the external speakers plugged in correctly, then move on to software checks such as sound settings and device drivers.
 If these checks do not resolve your issue, it is time to check internal components.
 Simply 're-seating' the sound card can fix an issue.

 Basic computer training provided by the tutorials in this section can give you the confidence to try troubleshooting computer issues yourself.
 The approach, regardless of the problem, is just about the same.

 WikiHow (Opens New Window) provides excellent general advice on how to troubleshoot a computer.